 Having consistently wet feet increases the chance of having ingrown toenails and too dry toes can also cause curved toenails.
 Therefore, you must ensure your toes are not always wet or too dry.
 Keep your nails clean and well-trimmed.

 This is a major cause of curved toenails in many people.
 The nails of some people naturally grow awkwardly.
 If this applies to you, you must pay particular attention to proper toe care and prevention of ever having a serious fungal infection.

 How To Get Toenails To Grow Straight

 This procedure for getting toenails to grow straight and outward can be effectively done at home.
-It involves putting a cotton ball or a dental floss underneath the nail to lift it off the skin.
-The steps are as follow:
+It involves putting a cotton ball or dental floss underneath the nail to lift it off the skin.
+The steps are as follows: